octo-technology/OpenTezos/docs/michelson/instructions.md

 ### Annotations

 Michelson's annotation mechanism provides ways to better track data on the stack and give additional type constraints.
 Annotations are only here to add constraints, i.e. they cannot turn an otherwise rejected program into an accepted one.
-The notable exception to this rule is for entry points: the semantics of the `CONTRACT` and `SELF` instructions vary depending on their constructor annotations, and some contract origination may fail due to invalid entry point constructor annotations.
+The notable exception to this rule is for entrypoints: the semantics of the `CONTRACT` and `SELF` instructions vary depending on their constructor annotations, and some contract origination may fail due to invalid entrypoint constructor annotations.

 Stack visualization tools, like the Michelson Emacs mode, print annotations associated with each type in the program, as propagated by the type checker as well as variable annotations on the types of elements in the stack.
 This is especially useful for debugging.